Emissions to air

 Since 1996, the separation and storage of CO2 from the gas at Sleipner Vest has been ongoing.
 At most, one million tonnes of CO2 was separated and stored annually under the seabed in the Utsira Formation.
 Since 2019, CO2 from the gas to Utgard has also been stored in the Utsira Formation.
 The background for CO2 separation for gas from Sleipner Vest and Utgard was that the CO2 content in the gas was too high to be sold to the market.
 Hammerfest LNG on Melkøya separates CO2 from the well stream before the gas is chilled to produce liquefied natural gas (LNG), and has been doing so since 2008.
 The CO2 is transported back to the field, injected and stored.

-The fields Johan Sverdrup, Ormen Lange, Snøhvit, Troll A, Gjøa, Goliat, Valhall and Martin Linge are already supplied with power from shore.
-In addition, the area solution for power from shore to Utsirahøyden started in December 2022.
-This includes the Johan Sverdrup, Edvard Grieg and Ivar Aasen fields.
-Gina Krog and Sleipner Øst are to be connected to the area solution by the end of 2023.
-Power from shore to Troll B and C, Oseberg field centre and Oseberg Sør is also under development.
-In addition, the onshore facilities Kårstø, Kollsnes, Melkøya LNG and Nyhamna (including the subsea facilities on the Ormen Lange field) are supplied partly or wholly with power from the grid.
+Today, the fields Johan Sverdrup, Edvard Grieg, Ivar Aasen, Gina Krog, Ormen Lange, Snøhvit, Troll A, Goliat, Valhall, and Martin Linge are supplied with power from shore.
+This includes that third-party fields connected to the installations are also electrified.
+Additionally, the Sleipner and Gjøa fields are partially electrified.
+In addition, the onshore facilities at Kårstø, Kollsnes, Melkøya LNG, and Nyhamna (including the subsea facilities on the Ormen Lange field) are supplied partly or wholly with power from the grid.
+Power from shore to Draugen, Njord, Troll B and C, Oseberg field centre and Oseberg Sør is also under development.

 Source: Norwegian Offshore Directorate